Maysen42/HyFiVe_Deckbox2.0/02_Deckbox/01_Hardware/README.md

    <figurecaption><a name="figure1">*Figure 1:*</a> *solder cables to weipu socket*</figurecaption>
 </figure>

-#### Glueing / Sealing with Sikaflex instead of a gasket, as the deck box wall is too thick.
+#### Glueing / Sealing with Sikaflex instead of a gasket, as the deckbox wall is too thick.
 Required:
 - Sikaflex
 - Cleaning alcohol